wp-plugins/basic-google-maps-placemarks/readme.txt

 == Installation ==

-**Installing:**
+**Automatic Installation**

+1. Login to your blog and go to the Plugins page.
+2. Click on the 'Add New' button.
+3. Search for 'Basic Google Maps Placemarks'.
+4. Click 'Install now'.
+5. Enter your FTP or FTPS username and password.
+If you don't know it, you can ask your web host for it.
+6. Click 'Activate plugin'.
+8. Follow the usage instructions below

+**Manual Installation**

+1. Download the plugin and un-zip it.
-1. Upload the *basic-google-maps-placemarks* directory to your *wp-content/plugins/* directory.
+2. Upload the *basic-google-maps-placemarks* folder to your *wp-content/plugins/* directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the 'Basic Google Maps Placemarks' page under the 'Settings' menu, then enter the width, height, zoom, etc and click the save button.
-4. Type the *[bgmp-map]* [shortcode](http://coding.smashingmagazine.com/2009/02/02/mastering-wordpress-shortcodes/) in a page or post to embed the map on that page/post.
-5. Go to the Placemarks menu and add your markers.
-6. (optional) You can also add the *[bgmp-list]* shortcode to a page for a text listing of all of the placemarks.
+4. Follow the usage instructions below

 **Upgrading:**

 1. Just re-upload the plugin folder to the wp-content/plugins directory to overwrite the old files.
 2. If you're upgrading from version 1.0, you'll need to populate the new address field based on existing coordinates.
 Just deactiveate and re-activate the plugin and it'll do that automatically.
 This may take a minute or two, depending on the number of placemarks you have.

+**Basic Usage:**

+1. After activating the plugin, go to the 'Basic Google Maps Placemarks' page under the Settings menu.
+Enter the address that the map should be centered on.
+2. Create a page or post where you'd like to embed the map, and type `[bgmp-map]` in the content area.
+3. Go to the Placemarks menu and click 'Add New'.
+Enter the title, address, etc.
+4. Click on 'Set Featured Image' to upload the icon.

+**Advanced Usage:**

+*Multiple maps with different placemarks:*

+1. Go to the Placemarks menu and click on Categories, and add a category for each set of placemarks.
+2. Edit your placemarks and click on the category you want to assign them to.
+3. Edit the place where the map is embedded and add the category parameter to the shortcode.
+For example: [bgmp-map categories="restaurants,record-stores"] or [bgmp-map categories="parks"].
+Use the category's slug, which is displayed on the Categories page in step 1.
+Separate each slug with a comma.
+4. You can add the [bgmp-map] shortcode to multiple pages, each time using a different set of categories.

+*Setting the stacking order of markers:*

+> If two markers are overlapping, you can give one of them a higher stacking order than the other to determine which one will appear on top.
+Edit the placemark and enter the number in the Stacking Order meta box in the right column.

+*Adding a text-based list of placemarks to a page:*

+> Edit the page you want the list to appear on and type `[bgmp-list]`.

+Check [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and [support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) if you have any questions.

 == Frequently Asked Questions ==

+= How do I use the plugin? =
+Read the usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions.
+If you still have questions, read this FAQ or check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).

 = The map doesn't look right. =
 This is probably because some rules from your theme's stylesheet are being applied to the map.
 Contact your theme developer for advice on how to override the rules.